US 'will not support' Turkish military operation in northeastern Syria | DW | 07.10.2019

 Read more: Four Germans released in Turkey

-The Turkish president expressed his "frustration over the US military and security bureaucracy's failure" to implement the buffer zone agreed upon in August.
+The Turkish president also expressed his "frustration over the US military and security bureaucracy's failure" to implement the safe zone since it was agreed upon in August.

 Turkish spokesman Ibrahim Kalin clarified in a tweet on Monday morning that the purpose of safe zone was to clear terrorist elements from the border and return refugees safely to Syria.
 Turkey has previously said it wants to settle up to 2 million Syrian refugees in the zone.